 Gay and straight men reported their status in line with their blood flow.
 Women were turned on by gay and lesbian scenes, but they reported less arousal.

-When they watched heterosexual couples they were turned on and reported even higher arousal that their body indicated.
-They reported nothing to bonobo on bonobo action but their body… Kinda liked it too.
+When they watched heterosexual couples they were turned on and reported even higher arousal than their body indicated.
+They reported nothing to Bonobo on Bonobo action but their body… Kinda liked it too.

 Basically, gay and straight men and women react according to their preferences.

 The author says that’s exactly what the theory of erotic plasticity suggests.
 Such as, that we -mostly women- are conditioned to like what society expects them to like.

 It’s worth keeping in mind why some women report no interest in sex or difficulties in reaching orgasm.

 The Dangerous Pill